 The monastery complex and architecture

-And when you walk into this complex through the wooden door, first you will see its walls and ceiling covered the frescos.
+So when you walk into this complex through the wooden door, first you will see its walls and ceiling covered by frescos.

-And then there is the red-colored church in front of you.
+And then there is the red-coloured church in front of you.

 In a word, when you see this view, you know that you have stepped into a special, holy space.

 Besides the Church of the Ascension, the monastery’s complex includes a few buildings in the courtyard.

 On the left side of the entrance, there are the souvenir shop and the Episcopal residence.

 It was built in 1935, destroyed during World War II, and rebuilt in 1965.

 Also, there is an interesting clock on its brick wall.

 Al new dining room is located on the right side of the entrance, as well.